 The Bottom Line on Keeping Your Face Clean

 Acne can be a frustrating condition.
 It can negatively affect your self-image, confidence and may even be painful.
 But the good news is, there are a lot of things you can do to achieve and maintain clear skin.
-With a healthy skin care routine, the right treatments and smart lifestyle choices, you can significantly reduce your risk of breakouts — and if you need some advice and assistance along the way, dermatologists will be happy to help.
+With a healthy skin care routine for acne, the right treatments and smart lifestyle choices, you can significantly reduce your risk of breakouts — and if you need some advice and assistance along the way, dermatologists will be happy to help.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.